fresconews/guides/analytics.md

 ## Event Key - `Portrait video attempts`

 #### Description
-> The amount of time a user spends in the camera in one session.
+> The amount of times a user attempst to take a portrait video.
-A session begins when the camera is opened and ends when closed.

 #### Note
 Add a key value property named activity_duration and attach the time in seconds.
 Event name stays the same.